 Greyton is a small rural community based in South Africa’s Western Cape.
 It lies in the foothills of the Riviersonderend Mountains in a dramatically beautiful region known as the Overberg, 140 kms east of Cape Town.

-In January 2012, Greyton became one of South Africa’s first Transition Towns.
-Inspired by the world’s first Transition Town, Totnes in Devon, England, UK ex-pat Nicola Vernon undertook training in the concepts of Transition and brought them back to her home in Greyton.
+In January 2012, Greyton became South Africa’s first Transition Town.
+Inspired by Totnes in Devon, England, UK ex-pat Nicola Vernon undertook training in the concepts of Transition and brought them back to her home in Greyton.